marcelstoer/docker-adsbexchange/README.md

 tbc...

 ## Pending item
+- Implement (cross-platform) CI to make the images available on Docker Hub without having to build them on the device.
+Building the MLAT image on my RPi 2B took quite a while.
-Dockerize the ADS-B Exchange stats application [https://github.com/adsbxchange/adsbexchange-stats](https://github.com/adsbxchange/adsbexchange-stats).
+- Dockerize the ADS-B Exchange stats application [https://github.com/adsbxchange/adsbexchange-stats](https://github.com/adsbxchange/adsbexchange-stats).